CMareesG/Voting-Dapp/README.md

-Mail me to get this code work
+Mail me to get additional files of this code mareeswaraganapathy@gmail.com
-mareeswaraganapathy@gmail.com